LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 The Real Cost

-Total cost of ownership for cloud based learning management system platforms includes:
+Total cost of ownership for cloud-based learning management system platforms includes:

 Direct costs: License fees, implementation, integration, data migration, customization, support contracts